jhenahan/ohaskell-translations/chapters/20-pure_functionality.md

 Haskell is a general-purpose purely functional programming language.

-Historically it became so, that today the most popular approach to programming is *imperative*.
+Historically it became so that today the most popular approach to programming is *imperative*.
 With such approach a program is a sequence of instructions, which should be executed exactly in the specified order.
 Furthermore, imperative programming imply the existence of an assignment operator, as a programmer often